 Group health insurance providing coverage for inpatient hospital treatment or outpatient treatment must provide coverage of inpatient hospital services, outpatient services, and transitional treatment arrangements for the treatment of nervous and mental disorders and substance use disorders.

 Coverage may be subject to any exclusions and limitations, deductibles, copayments, coinsurance, and out-of-pocket expenses that generally apply to other conditions covered by the plan.
 Coverage may also include limitations on visits and other treatment limitations when the restrictions applied are similar to substantially all other coverage under the plan.
 Any overall deductible amount or out-of-pocket limit for the plan must include expenses incurred for the treatment of nervous and mental disorders and substance use disorders.

 Federal law may provide additional coverage under provisions included in the Patient Protection and Affordable Care Act (PPACA) and Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008. [s.
 632.89, Wis.
 Stat.]

-Health insurance covering injected or intravenous chemotherapy and oral chemotherapy are prohibited from requiring a higher copayment, deductible, or coinsurance amount for oral chemotherapy than they require for injected or intravenous chemotherapy.
-For high-deductible health plans, the limitation applies only after the insured deductible has been satisfied.
+Health insurance covering injected or intravenous chemotherapy and oral chemotherapy is prohibited from requiring a higher copayment, deductible, or coinsurance amount for oral chemotherapy than required for injected or intravenous chemotherapy.
+For high-deductible health plans, the limitation applies only after the insured's deductible has been satisfied.

 For Additional Information